haziq10-svg/TwitterClone/README.md

-Dowload the zip and open the html
+Dowload the zip ,extracted all zip and open the html